List of The Sopranos characters: Phil Leotardo

 Although Phil balked at the idea of killing Tony himself, captain Butch DeConcini seemingly persuaded him to target someone important to the DiMeo family.
 However, their planning was cut short when Phil suffered a late-night heart attack and was hospitalized during Christmas 2006.
 Once he recovered, Phil decided to step down as boss to make way for his protégé Gerry Torciano in charge.
 Yet Phil did not strongly back Torciano as successor, and Lupertazzi underboss Doc Santoro soon made his own bid for power by having Torciano murdered.

 After deciding to get back in the game, Phil waited, working under Doc Santoro until the old man's arrogance got too much to handle.
 As Phil sat down to dinner with Doc to acknowledge him as boss, Doc humiliated Phil by literally taking food from his plate.
 Knowing that he had broad support, including Tony's, Phil ordered a hit on Santoro.
 Driven by Butch DeConcini, Phil's crew murdered Santoro and an associate outside a massage parlor, leaving him dead on the sidewalk.
 After the assassination, Phil was permanently elevated to boss of the Lupertazzi family, with Cianflone cemented as consigliere and DeConcini as underboss.

-After Tony viciously beats one of Phil's men, Coco, for threatening his daughter Meadow, Phil refuses to meet with Tony and then launches a war against the DiMeo family, ordering that New York is to "decapitate" New Jersey and do business with what's left, instructing that hits be made on Tony, Bobby Baccalieri, and Silvio Dante.
+After Tony viciously beat one of Phil's men, Coco, for making lewd comments to his daughter Meadow, Phil refused to meet with Tony and launched a war against the DiMeo family.
+In the episode "The Blue Comet", the Soprano Family used Corky Caporale again through Patsy Parisi to target Phil Leotardo.
+Fluent in Italian, Corky assigned Neapolitan hitmen, Italo and Salvatore, but the hit was botched when they mistake Alec Kastropovich, the father of Leotardo's Ukrainian mistress for Leotardo.
+Leotardo's order was that New York is to "decapitate" New Jersey and do business with what's left.
+He instructed that hits be made on Tony, Bobby Baccalieri, and Silvio Dante.
 Bobby is killed and Silvio is wounded badly and left in a coma.
 Tony goes into hiding with the remainder of the family.

-In the Sopranos series finale, "Made in America", Butch DeConcini and Albie Cianflone arrange a sit down with Tony and Paulie, where they express their dissatisfaction with Phil's leadership and agree to a ceasefire of the war.
-Butchie says he will not reveal the location of Phil but then says, "You do what you got to do"—this following a recent phone conversation with Butchie and Phil, where Phil implies a threat to Butchie over his inability to find Tony Soprano.
-Shortly thereafter, the location of Leotardo is made known to Tony by information from Agent Harris in exchange for terrorism information on Ahmed and Muhammad.
+In the Sopranos series finale, "Made in America", Butch DeConcini and Albie Cianflone arranged a sit down with Tony and Paulie, where they expressed their dissatisfaction with Phil's leadership and agreed to a ceasefire of the war.
+Butchie said he will not reveal the location of Phil but then said, "You do what you got to do"—this following a recent phone conversation between Butchie and Phil, where Phil implied a threat to Butchie over his inability to find Tony Soprano.
+Shortly thereafter, the location of Leotardo was made known to Tony by information from Agent Harris in exchange for terrorism information on Ahmed and Muhammad.